mohammadasim98/Unsupervised-Optic-Flow-Computation/README.md

 We split the dataset with a ratio of 80\%:20\% for training and validation respectively.
 There was also a test set provided by the dataset but to a lack of available ground truth, it was not possible to evaluate the performance.
 There are several parameters that we had to tune after several rounds of experimentation.

 ### Evaluation Metrics
 To make the evaluation comparable to other published articles and the supervised approaches, we used the average end-point-error (EPE) which is the average euclidean distance between the predicted optic flow and the ground truth.
-For each $(u_{pred}, v_{pred})$ and #(u_{gt}, v_{gt})$, we compute the euclidean distance for each point and then average it across the whole image.
+For each $(u_{pred}, v_{pred})$ and $(u_{gt}, v_{gt})$, we compute the euclidean distance for each point and then average it across the whole image.
 The equation to compute the EPE is shown in the following.

 $$EPE =\frac{1}{MN}\sum_{i}^N\sum_{j}^M \sqrt{(u_{pred} - u_{gt})^2 + (v_{pred} - v_{gt})^2}$$